ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 Since this is on the server, we can use our `createSupabaseServerClient` function.
 Then, we can use the Supabase `auth.signUp` function to create a new user with the email address and password they provided.
 I also provided the `emailRedirectTo` which will be used in the messaging that Supabase emails to the user, asking them to confirm their email address.

-Of course, I also check to make sure that there wen’t any errors encountered along the way.
+Of course, I also check to make sure that there aren't any errors encountered along the way.

-Assuming everything is successful, though, information about the new user will be saved in the `authResults` variable. — we’ll need the new user id to connect this entry to the user’s table with meta data.
+Assuming everything is successful, information about the new user will be saved in the `authResults` variable. — we’ll need the new user id to connect this entry to the user’s table with meta data.

 Here, I’m using the Supabase API to `insert` a new entry on the `users` table, adding all the meta data we collected from our form.
-Notice the `auth_id` is set to the `[authResults.data.user.id](<http://authResults.data.user.id>)` from the auth table.
+Notice the `auth_id` is set to the `authResults.data.user.id` from the auth table.

 ```jsx
 // create a user profile